Linda Belans, Ed.D.

 “We must learn to distinguish between what is merely important and what is wildly important.
 A wildly important goal carries serious consequences.
 Failure to achieve these goals renders all other achievements relatively inconsequential.”
 Steven Covey.

 The teachable moment here is for the teacher.
 This child already has grit and perseverance.
 What she needs is help with her family’s situation.
 If there is no electricity, there is no food, or a way to wash the uniform she is expected wear.
 There is anguish in the home and all its attendant complexities.
 Perhaps the teacher in this scenario did tend to those things, but the workshop leader doesn’t communicate it.
 He is focused on the outcome: Whatever it Takes.

 We need to help students understand what they do well so that they can intentionally practice these habits.

-During our coaching session, she told me that she heard a teacher yelling at a third-grader.
+During our follow-up coaching session, she told me that she heard a teacher yelling at a third-grader.
 Practicing curiosity, I asked her why people yell at third-graders.
 She thoughtfully reflected and said: “They are frustrated with themselves for not being prepared enough.
 And when students don’t change their behavior.”

-Celia approached the student and chose to listen to him: heal before teaching.
+Celia approached the student and chose to listen to him.
 “What’s going on Quinton?”
 He told her that he can’t sleep at night and has gruesome, graphic dreams.
 He was deeply worried.
 Since his father left and his mother went to jail, he’s afraid his aunt and grandmother, with whom he lives, will also go away.
 He’s on high vigilance all night and falls asleep during class.
 This eight-year-old unburdened himself and shifted into engagement with Celia who is dedicated to straightening the crooked room of education.

 She asked him what he’s interested in.
 “Science,” he offered.
 Celia called his aunt and received permission to bring Quinton home late because she wanted to take him to buy a science book.